 Beyond the ordinary

-Reggie King Sears is a Contemporary R&B vocalist, producer, and songwriter whose work centers on voice, authorship, and modern Southern Black storytelling.
-A singer-producer at his core, Sears builds records from the ground up with a studio-driven approach that prioritizes vocal performance, emotional realism, and rhythmic authority.
-His sound exists at the intersection of Contemporary R&B, Neo-Soul, Dirty South Hip Hop, Gospel-rooted vocal tradition, Pop songwriting mechanics, and modern Southern Soul culture — a Southern ecosystem he formalized and named Ghetto Soul.
+Reggie King Sears is a Contemporary R&B vocalist, producer, songwriter, and multi-instrumentalist whose work centers on voice, authorship, and modern Southern Black storytelling.
+A singer-producer at his core, Sears builds records from the ground up with a studio-driven approach rooted in vocal performance, emotional realism, rhythmic authority, and fully authored songcraft.
+His sound exists at the intersection of Contemporary R&B, modern Southern Soul, Neo-Soul, Dirty South Hip Hop, Gospel-rooted vocal tradition, and pop songwriting mechanics — a Southern ecosystem he formalized and named Ghetto Soul.

 As a teenager, Sears shared the stage with legends such as The Temptations, B.B.
-King, and Buddy Guy, and became the youngest touring member of James Brown’s Soul Generals, working extensively with the band during his formative years.
-His dues-paying years included touring, opening, and band work with artists such as The Love Doctor, Betty Padgett, and David Hudson, sharpening his stage command, stamina, and connection to real audiences.
+King, and Buddy Guy.
+He also became the youngest touring member of James Brown’s Soul Generals, working extensively with the band during his formative years.
+His dues-paying years included touring, opening, and band work with artists such as The Love Doctor, Betty Padgett, and David Hudson, sharpening his stage command, stamina, musicianship, and connection to real audiences.

 Across a career spanning nearly 25 years, Reggie King Sears has remained rooted in voice, authorship, and lived Southern experience — operating squarely in the modern Contemporary R&B lane while honoring the culture that shaped him.